 FCA North East have had many firsts during these last couple of months.
 One of many events that have brought a smile to everyone’s faces was our first Virtual AQA Awards Ceremony.
 In 2019, we reintroduced AQA Awards for our young people aged 11+.
-The aim to support our young people gain independence skills, build self-esteem and support our lower achieving young people who might not get many exam certificates.
+The aim to support our young people to gain their independence skills, build self-esteem, support our lower achieving young people who might not get many exam certificates.

 During lockdown, we opened up the AQA Awards up to children and young people of all ages.
 Each week we set them five different topics that ranged in skill and difficulty, so there is something for everyone.

 Prior to the event we sent out the certificates and prizes to our foster parents so they could hand them to the young people as we read out their achievements, and what a lot of achievements there were… 38 in total!

 At the end of May, North East staff, foster parents, children and young people joined the Teams Video Call.
 It was lovely to see so many happy and excited faces.
 We split the awards into three age groups,seven years and under, eight to 12 years and 13 years plus.
 As well as their certificates, the young person that achieved the most AQA Awards in their age category also received a £10 Voucher.
 We also wanted to acknowledge that it is not just about the amount of awards received, it is also about determination, effort and creativity.
 We had the pleasure of FCA Managing Director Roy Murray and FCA Operations Director Mark Cartwright joining us to recognise these awards;

 - 16 year old received the ‘Award for Determination’.
 This young person never gives up no matter how difficult he finds something.
 He will always persevere.

 - 10 year old received the ‘Award for Creativity’.
 She made an amazing collage that consisted of information and images she collected independently on animals at Edinburgh Zoo through virtual tours.